ASSILA/starter-php-v4/README.md

 5. How to use App Access Token for App-level requests
 6. Execute simple request to get the Logged-in User data
 7. Handle App or Permissions removals

-To read the full guide, please visit this Blog post (in Arabic)